-For example, as part of its regional policy, the EU helps pay for music schools, concert halls and recording studios.
-It has also funded the restoration of historic theatres including the Teatro del Liceu in Barcelona and the Fenice in Venice, both damaged by fire in the 1990s.
+Under regional policy, for example, the EU supports music schools, concert halls and recording studios and funds the restoration of historic theatres (e.g. the Teatro del Liceu, Barcelona, and the Fenice, Venice).

-Every year, 2 cities are chosen as European capitals of culture.
+Each year, 2 cities are picked as European capitals of culture.